procrypt/kompose-example/Kubernetes.md

 There is one more way to deploy your application directly on Kubernetes if you do not want to inspect the artifacts created by kompose.
 Hence you can completely skip step 1 mentioned in the previous method mentioned above

 `$ kompose --provider kubernetes up`

-This will crate the Kubernetes artifacts and deploy them at the same time.
+It will crate the Kubernetes artifacts and deploy them at the same time.

 ```bash
 We are going to create Kubernetes Deployments, Services and PersistentVolumeClaims for your Dockerized application.